Frequently Asked Questions

 You will retain the exact same rights as you would have as an employee of the existing company.
 Others who have worked for the company for longer will have their comparable rights preserved too.
-No one will be left worse off and LLP members will likely be better off due to the profit share and other potential benefits.
+No one will be left worse off and LLP members will likely be better off due to the profit share, as well as other potential future benefits.

 7. From an employee’s perspective, what are the downsides of signing up to the LLP except for the tax return?

-None – the only downside is an added administrative burden, most of which OC carry out for you.
-Note that there is a benefit in that OC are available to help you, without charge, with personal tax and financial queries on a confidential basis.
+None – the only downside is an added administrative burden, most of which we will carry out for you.
+We are also available to help you, without charge, with personal tax and financial queries on a confidential basis.

 8. Is there any liability to me personally for being a member of the LLP?